smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 ## Motivation

 The current `Show` request is rather complex and hard to work with.
 It has several different components, all related to the home screen, some for media only (such as the media clock), and some more general.
-Because of the complexity of dealing with `Show` and it's components, we should provide a high level API to encapsulate it.
+Because of the complexity of dealing with `Show` and its components, we should provide a high level API to encapsulate it.

 ## Proposed solution